infor-design/enterprise-ng/QUICKSTART.md

-# enterprise-ng QuickStart Guide
+# 'enterprise-ng' QuickStart Guide

 This quickstart guide demonstrates how to build and run a simple Angular application using the **enterprise-ng** components (**ids-enterprise-ng**).

-You can download the latest version of the code from [quickstart](https://github.com/infor-design/enterprise-ng-quickstart).
+You can download the latest version of the code from [quickstart](https://github.com/infor-design/enterprise-ng-quickstart.git).

 ## Prerequisites

 If **Node.js** and **npm** are not already on your machine, install them.
 These examples require Node 8.11 or higher and NPM 3 or higher.
 To check which version you are using, run `node -v` and `npm -v` in a terminal window.

 This quick start guide uses **@angular/cli** to create, build and run the application.

 At the time of writing the version of **@angular/cli** used was 6.0.0 with **angular** 6.0.0.

+:warning: You can use the olders 4.6.0 controls, but you will need to install the `rxjs-compat` package, and make some changes to the *ids-enterprise-ng* package.
+This is not recommended.

 ## Step 0 : Install Pre-Prerequisites

 From a command prompt, run:

 ```
-npm install -g @angular/cli@6.0.0
+npm install -g @angular/cli
 ```

 ## Step 1 : Create and Configure the Project